 First, you have to create an account.
 You will then be asked to provide lots of information about your financial circumstances

 It is vital that the information you submit is correct.
-It will be used by an Adjudicator to decide whether or not you should be made bankrupt.
-Then it will be used by the Official Receiver to make decisions about what you will have to pay towards your debt and what will happen to your assets.
+It will be used by the Adjudicator to decide whether or not you should be made bankrupt.

 The Adjudicator is unable to give advice on completing your on-line application.
-If you feel that you require help please contact us about our Bankruptcy Assistance Service.
+If you require help, contact us about our bankruptcy assistance service.

-Once you are happy that all the information you have provided is correct you are then ready to submit your application.
-However before you can do this you will need to pay your Bankruptcy Application fee.
+Once you are happy that all the information you have provided is correct, you are ready to submit your application.
+But before you can do this, you will need to pay your Bankruptcy Application fee.

-The easiest way of doing this is by credit or debit card via the on-line payment system attached to your application.
-You can pay by instalments of as little as £5 if you like.
-However you will not be allowed to submit your application until your fee is paid in full.
+The easiest way to do this is use the on-line payment system attached to your application.
+You can pay by instalments of as little as £5, but you can’t submit your application until the fee is paid in full.

 Once you have submitted your application it will be reviewed by the Adjudicator.
-They will contact you if they have any questions.
+They will contact you via e-mail if they have any questions.

 After you have been made Bankrupt you will have an interview with the Official Receiver.
-Someone from their office will contact you within a few days to discuss this.
+An examiner from the OR’s office will contact you within a few days to arrange this.

 When you first speak to the Official Receiver they usually just want to introduce themselves and confirm a mutually convenient for the interview.
 The interview itself will normally take place over the telephone and last around 1 hour.

 During the interview you will be asked questions about your financial situation.
 Following this. a decision will be made about how to deal with any assets you own and whether you will have to pay anything towards your debts.

 If you are self employed the Official Receiver may want to interview you face to face.
 They will request that you travel to one of their regional offices to do this.